DavideViolante/socialblade-com-api/README.md

 Unofficial APIs for Socialblade.com website.
 The `socialblade` function returns the last 30 days data of a username for a particular source.
 See example below.

+## Note: since 08/2021 this repo is not working anymore.
+See [#41](https://github.com/DavideViolante/socialblade-com-api/issues/41).

 ### Install
 `npm i socialblade-com-api`